 Do you have a credit score?
 I bet you do.
 Do you know what you score is?
 Maybe you do, maybe you don’t.
-Do you believe that it’s absolutely necessary to have a credit score?
+Do you believe that you really need a credit score to be financially successful?
 Most people do, and they are wrong.

 First, let’s take a look at exactly what a credit score is and why we have one.
 The credit score, also known as the FICO score, was started by the Fair Isaac Company (Thus FICO) to gauge a person’s credit worthiness.
 Your FICO score is basically a number that tells people how good you are at borrowing money.

 - 35% is based on your debt history

 - 30% is based on your level of debt